D1360-64RC14/learning-project_pacmanlog-reader-organizer/README.md

 ## What ~~the fuk~~ is this?

-Basically, this a python script that takes /var/log/pacman.log and filters the data to show installed, upgraded and removed packages in a json.
+Basically, this is a python script that takes /var/log/pacman.log and filters the data to show installed, upgraded and removed packages in a json.

 ## [Organize.py](./Organize.py)